Fyodor Tyutchev: Biography

 In Munich, he came under the influence of the German Romantic movement, and this is reflected in his poetry.
 Among the figures, he knew personally were the poet Heinrich Heine and the philosopher Friedrich Schelling.
-In 1826, he married the Bavarian widow of a Russian diplomat Eleonore Peterson, née Countess von Bothmer.
-She became the mother of his daughter Anna Tiuttjev.
+In 1826, he married Eleonore Peterson, née Countess von Bothmer, the Bavarian widow of a Russian diplomat, secretary of the Russian mission in Munich, Alexander Khristoforovich Peterson (1759-1825).
+She became the mother of his daughter Anna Tyutcheva.
 Following her death in 1838, Tyutchev married another aristocratic young German widow, Baroness Ernestine von Dörnberg, née von Pfeffel, who had become his mistress and had a child by him while Eleonore was still alive.
 Neither of his wives understood Russian to begin with (Ernestine made efforts to learn the language only much later).
 That is hardly surprising since Tyutchev spoke French better than Russian and nearly all his private correspondence was in the former language.

 In 1836, a young former colleague at the Munich legation, Prince Ivan Gagarin, obtained Tyutchev's permission to publish his selected poems in Sovremennik, a literary journal edited by Pushkin.
 Although appreciated by the great Russian poet, the superb lyrics failed to spark off any public interest.
 The death of Eleonore in 1838 hit Tyutchev hard and appears to have silenced him as a poet for some considerable time, and for ten years afterwards, he wrote hardly any lyric verse.
 Instead, he turned his attention to publishing political articles in Western periodicals such as the Revue des Deux Mondes outlining his strongly held views on Russia's role in the world (see below).

 In 1837, Tyutchev was transferred from Munich to the Russian legation in Turin.
 He found his new place of residence uncongenial to his disposition and after marrying Ernestine, he resigned from his position there to settle in Munich.
 It was later discovered that Tyutchev had actually abandoned his post as chargé d'affaires in Turin without official permission to marry in Switzerland, and he was dismissed from the Foreign Service as a result.
 He continued to live in Germany for five more years without position before returning to Russia.
 Upon his eventual return to St Petersburg in 1844, the poet was much lionised in the highest society.
 His daughter Kitty caused a sensation, and the novelist Leo Tolstoy wooed her, "almost prepared to marry her impassively, without love, but she received me with studied coldness", as he remarked in a diary.
 Kitty would later become influential at Konstantin Pobedonostsev's circle at the Russian court.
 Not long after his return to Russia, Tyutchev was reinstated in government service as a censor, rising eventually to become Chairman of the Foreign Censorship Committee and a Privy Councillor.